m4xx3d0ut/Cthulhu-Streaming-Proxy/README.md

 ### Project Status

-**Curent Status**
+**Current Status**

-I'll update this section with usefull information as we go.
+I'll update this section with useful information as we go.
 I'm currently doing some research and hashing out the cloud infrastructure needs.

 9/15/21 - Completed initial testing on the Nginx source build installer.
-On a Debian based system it will dowload the latest version of Nginx and RTMP module, build it from source, and do some cleanup.
-It creates a conf.d directory in /usr/local/nginx/conf/ and copies a basic rtmp.conf to it, making it useable as an RTMP proxy by manually editing the push lines.
+On a Debian based system it will download the latest version of Nginx and RTMP module, build it from source, and do some cleanup.
+It creates a conf.d directory in /usr/local/nginx/conf/ and copies a basic rtmp.conf to it, making it usable as an RTMP proxy by manually editing the push lines.
 Next I will be working on the code to configure Nginx as a RTMP proxy and start it as a service.

 9/17/21 - Added logging and cleaned up repeating code in nginxMainlineLatest.py with addition of sublogger.py module.
 When run STDOUT logs to nginx-build.log.

 10/13/21 - Nginx with RTMP module build script completed and tested.
-If you are on a Debian based distro just clone the repo, navigate to the Server/ subfolder and run "./buildDeps.py && ./nginxMainlineLatest.py".
+If you are on a Debian based distro just clone the repo, navigate to the Server/ sub folder and run "./buildDeps.py && ./nginxMainlineLatest.py".
 That will churn out a build of Nginx ready to proxy RTMP!
 Starting work on the web front end today.

 12/09/21 - I've finally found some time to start working on this project again.
 I'm working on the web UI, authentication, and event control system.